frc2204/website/join.md

 hidden: true
 ---

-> Note: This page is still under construction.
-Check back later for more information.

 ![banner](https://cdn.discordapp.com/attachments/1139775932127789137/1142308556092215296/Innovate_Beyond.png)

 Registration to join the team is now open for the 2023-2024 season!
 Students enrolled at California Crosspoint High School and Redwood Christian High School are eligible to join the team.